eea/eea.facetednavigation/CONTRIBUTING.md

 # How to contribute

-To start, is important to mention that we keep all EEA packages under EEA Organisation on GitHub (https://github.com/eea) and we fork them to Collective so everyone can contribute to them.
+To start, is important to mention that we keep all EEA pacakges under EEA Organisation on GitHub (https://github.com/eea) and we fork them to Collective so everyone can contribute to them.
 We keep the repositories from Collective and EEA in sync.